laravel/docs/precognition.md

 <a name="validating-vue-inertia"></a>
 ### Working With Vue and Inertia

-Precognition augments the Inertia form helper to add some validation functionality.
+Precognition augments the Inertia form helper to add validation functionality.
 Assuming we have the following form in our application:

 ```vue
 <script setup>